HL7/smart-app-launch/input/pages/app-state.md

 * a token granting `user/Basic.s?code=https://app|1` with no patient context and a user context of `"fhirUser": "Practitioner/b"` would require additional policy information to decide whether to allow `Basic?subject=Patient/a&code=https://app|1`.
-Specifically, a resource server would need to determine whether Practitioner B has access to resources in the record of Patient A. Such policy information could be static (e.g., a simple GP system could maintain a policy like "all Practitioner users can access all patient records") or dynamically available in EHR-specific ways such as FHIR Groups, CareTeams, PractitionerRoles, or non-FHIR APIs such as [SCIM](https://www.simplecloud.info/) or others.
+A server MAY simply reject queries like this as unauthorized, while still supporting many use cases.
+To properly authorize this request, a resource server would need to determine whether EHR policy allows Practitioner B to access Patient A's records.
+Such policy information could be static (e.g., a simple system could maintain a policy like "all Practitioner users can access all patient records") or dynamically available in EHR-specific ways such as FHIR Groups, CareTeams, PractitionerRoles, or non-FHIR APIs such as [SCIM](https://www.simplecloud.info/) or others.
 Such policy details are beyond the scope of SMART on FHIR.